Skip to main content

 I Want to Believe Game Cover

-I Want to Believe is a single player simulation game.
+I Want to Believe is a single player survival shooter game.
 It was developed by Fang's Lab and was released on September 15, 2025.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 In a small village in the northern United States, there are several extraterrestrials who mimic local residents.
 Your task is to determine who is who and eliminate the aliens.
 Assisting you in this perilous endeavor are an old pickup truck and a camera.
 I Want to Believe is a first-person action game with elements of detective work, simulation, stealth, freedom of action, and driving.
 A 2x2…